-SUBCHAPTER B. DEVELOPMENT OF MIDDLE MILE BROADBAND [BPL] SYSTEMS Sec.
+3-67 3-68 3-69 SUBCHAPTER B. DEVELOPMENT OF MIDDLE MILE BROADBAND SERVICE [BPL SYSTEMS]

+Sec.
 43.051.
-AUTHORIZATION FOR MIDDLE MILE BROADBAND [BPL] SYSTEM. (a) An [affiliate of an] electric utility [or a person with an electric utility] may own, construct, maintain, and operate fiber optic cables and other facilities for providing middle mile broadband service [a BPL system and provide BPL services on an electric utility's electric delivery system] consistent with the requirements of this chapter.
-Nothing in this chapter prohibits [shall prohibit] an entity defined in Section 11.003(9) from providing broadband [BPL] service to an Internet service provider or owning and operating a broadband [RPL] system service provider or owning and operating a broadband [BPL] system as otherwise permitted by law.
+AUTHORIZATION FOR MIDDLE ${ t MILE}$ SERVICE [BPL SYSTEM]. (a) An [affiliate of an] electric utility [or a person unaffiliated with an electric utility] may own, construct, maintain, and operate fiber optic cables and other facilities for providing middle mile broadband service in unserved and underserved areas [a BPL system and provide BPL services on an electric utility's electric delivery system] consistent with the requirements of this chapter.
+Nothing in this chapter prohibits [shall prohibit] an entity defined in Section 11.003(9) from providing broadband [BPL] service to an Internet service provider or owning and operating a broadband [BPL] system as otherwise permitted by law.

-determine (b) The electric utility may nondiscriminatory basis which Internet service providers may have access to excess fiber capacity on the electric utility's electric delivery system and provide access points to allow connection between the electric utility's electric delivery system and the Internet service provider systems of those Internet service providers.
-The electric utility may provide access to excess fiber capacity on the electric utility's middle mile broadband system on reasonable and nondiscriminatory terms and conditions. only on reasonable and nondiscriminatory terms and conditions.
-[Nothing in this chapter shall prohibit an electric utility from providing construction or maintenance services to a BPL operator BPL ISP provided that the costs of these services are properly accounted for between the electric utility and the BPL operator or BPL ISP.
+electric utility shall determine (b) The nondiscriminatory basis which Internet service providers may access excess fiber capacity on the electric utility's electric delivery system or other facilities and provide access points to allow connection between the electric utility's electric delivery system or other facilities and the systems of those Internet service providers.
+The electric utility shall provide access to excess fiber capacity only on reasonable and nondiscriminatory terms and conditions that assure the electric utility the unimpaired ability to comply with and enforce all applicable federal and state requirements regarding the safety, reliability, and security of the electric delivery system.
+[Nothing in this chapter shall prohibit an electric utility from providing construction or maintenance services to a BPL operator or BPL ISP provided that the costs of these services are properly accounted for between the electric utility and the BPL operator or BPL ISP.
 Sec.
 43.052.
-[OWNERSHIP AND OPERATION OF BPL SYSTEM.
+[OWNERSHIP AND OPERATION OF BPL SYSTEM. (a)

 An electric utility may elect to:

-[(1) allow an affiliate to own or operate a BPL system

-on the utility's electric delivery system;
+[(1) allow an affiliate to own or operate a BPL system on the utility's electric delivery system;

-[(2) allow an unaffiliated entity to own or operate a

-BPL system on the electric utility's electric delivery system; or
+[(2) allow an unaffiliated entity to own or operate a BPL system on the electric utility's electric delivery system; or provide Internet service over a BPL system.

-[(3) allow an affiliate or unaffiliated entity to provide Internet service over a BPL system.
+[(3) allow an affiliate or unaffiliated entity to